norbusan/certbot-debian/docs/using.rst

 to copy and paste commands into another terminal session, which may be on a different computer.

+Additionally you can specify scripts to prepare for validation and perform the authentication procedure  and/or clean up after it by using the ``--manual-auth-hook`` and ``--manual-cleanup-hook`` flags.
+This is described in more depth in the hooks_ section.

 .. _third-party-plugins:

 Third-party plugins